polishCurl/InMemoryObjectStorage/README.md

 1. Support TLS (HTTPS and FTPS) connections on the same port.
 2. Add support for more FTP commands.
 3. Add support for more HTTP methods.
-4. Create mocks for the defined interfaces and use them in unit tests using dependency injection.
+4. Create mocks for the defined interfaces and use them in unit tests using dependency injection and improve code coverage.
 5. Create microbenchmarks for measuring performance of key components of the _Object storage_.
+See my [example microbenchmark](https://github.com/polishCurl/IPv4_geo_lookup/blob/main/csv/csv_reader/bench/csv_reader_bench.cpp).
 6. Enable CI/CD.